Englebright Lake: History

 Englebright Lake was created in 1941, the year of completion of Englebright Dam.
 The reservoir is fed by the Yuba River.
 The upper reaches of the lake is home to the confluence of South Yuba River and the Yuba River.
 Upstream from Englebright is another reservoir: New Bullards Bar Reservoir.
 Several years after dam construction, two hydroelectric power plants were built downstream from the Englebright Dam that now supply power to 50,000 homes.
 Englebright Dam was constructed to store debris from upstream hydraulic mining operations.
 The dam is constructed from concrete and spans 1,142 feet across the river gorge and reaches 260 feet from the floor of the gorge.
-The dam the gorge is located in is very steep and is known as the "narrows" due to the topography of the river canyon.
+The dam, on which the gorge is located, is very steep and is known as the "narrows" due to the topography of the river canyon.
 The dam was built, and is owned and operated by the US Army Corps of Engineers.
 The USACE operates the boat launch nearest their lake headquarters right near the dam.